 Chronologically, Lk 17:6 took place after Mt 17:20, since the time of Mt 17:20 corresponds to Lk 9:38-42.
-In Greek, the received text of Lk 17:6 (and likely also the other Greek versions of this verse) implies that they did not have faith as a grain of mustard seed and that the Lord was speaking about what would have happened if they had that kind of faith (see this article).
+A close examination of Lk 17:6 implies that they did not have faith as a grain of mustard seed and that the Lord was speaking about what would have happened if they had that kind of faith (see this article).
 Thus, the verse could be translated "If it were the case that ye had faith ... , ye would have been saying unto this sycamine tree ... ".
 As seen also in Mt 17:20, the disciples were limited by their lack of faith.
 The Lord had already told them that in faith "nothing shall be impossible to you" (Mt 17:20).
 Without such faith, they were unable to carry out works similar in difficulty to having a tree uproot itself and plant itself into the sea.
 Lk 17:6 indicates that if they had faith, they would have been involved successfully in such works.
 However, taking in account also Mt 17:20, one could not conclude that every conceivable attempt to do such works would have been successful, but only those attempts that were consistent with the will of the Lord.
 Finally, since the imperfect tense of the verb translated "ye would say" indicates a continuous action, we could understand that the disciples would have persevered.
 In the face of opposition they would have insisted and persevered until they succeeded.

 (Mk 11:23) For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe that those things which he saith shall come to pass; he shall have whatsoever he saith.